Alcherio Martinoli

-Alcherio Martinoli is a roboticist and an associate professor at the École polytechnique fédérale de Lausanne (EPFL) in the School of Architecture, Civil and Environmental Engineering where he heads the Distributed Systems and Algorithms Laboratory.
+Alcherio Martinoli is a roboticist and a full professor at the École polytechnique fédérale de Lausanne (EPFL) in the School of Architecture, Civil and Environmental Engineering where he heads the Distributed Systems and Algorithms Laboratory.

 Biography

 Martinoli received his PhD degree in computer science in 1999 at the École polytechnique fédérale de Lausanne (EPFL) working under Jean-Daniel Nicoud.
 Martinoli did a post-doc with Rodney M. Goodman at Caltech, where he headed the Collective Robotics Group.
 In 2007, he joined EPFL as an SNSF Assistant Professor in School of Information and Communication.
-He has moved to School of Architecture, Civil and Environmental Engineering in 2008, where he is an associate professor.
+He has moved to School of Architecture, Civil and Environmental Engineering in 2008 as an associate professor.
+He became a full Professor in 2024.